yonischeyer1/myusers.io/README.md

 # MyUsers.io - web/os testing software [WIP]

-My users is a forever free web/os testing software based on electron and docker that aims to automate tests on websites in the most relible, easy and user friendly way.
+My users studio is a free web/os testing software based on electron and docker that aims to automate tests on websites in the most relible, easy and user friendly way.